Answers to some of your frequently asked questions.

 Q. Can I call to book tickets if i'm visiting today?

-No, please note we can't take phone bookings for general admission or workshops on the same day.
+No, please note we can't take phone or online bookings for general admission or workshops on the same day.
 All tickets for the day will be sold through our ticket desk in the Shop.
-We strongly advise booking in advance for workshops, any unsold workshop spaces will be available on the day at the ticket desk (subject to availability).
+We advise booking in advance for workshops, any unsold workshop spaces will be available on the day at the ticket desk (subject to availability).

 Q. Whereabouts is the Museum?

 The Museum is in Great Missenden in Buckinghamshire, England.
 Find out more.

 Q. How do you get to the Museum?